tibequadorian/HGJabba/README.md

 Git, Java and Maven are necessary for building.

-Build Spigot for 1.8.8 according to instructions from https://www.spigotmc.org/wiki/buildtools/ because it creates the required dependencies in your local maven repository
+Build Spigot for 1.8.8 according to instructions from https://www.spigotmc.org/wiki/buildtools/ because it creates the required dependencies in your local maven repository.

 Then clone this repository and build it with maven.